riddleling/iOS-OCR-Server/README.md

 # OCR Server

-OCR Server, using Apple's Vision Framework API.
+Turn your iPhone into a powerful local OCR server using Apple's Vision Framework.
+No cloud dependencies, unlimited usage, complete privacy.

 Download from the [App Store](https://apps.apple.com/us/app/ocr-server/id6749533041)